harshbg/harshbg.github.io/projects.md

 permalink: /projects/
 ---

-A few of my favourite pieces of work.
-Stay Tuned - as a lot of this work is with Python and R, among various other anlytical tools.
+Here is some of my best work.
+Stay tuned!
+A lot of this work is with Python and R, among various other analytical tools.